fjms/raspibeacon/README.md

 Beacon low energy scanning program that sends a post request to an end point defined in the parameters.

-You can filter by beacons mark, define the time between beacon detection.
+You can filter by beacons brands, define the time between beacon detection.

 ### Linux